 Review summary: Canon 100D vs Fujifilm X100F

 So how do things add up?
-Which of the two cameras – the Canon 100D or the Fujifilm X100F – has the upper hand?
+Is there a clear favorite between the Canon 100D and the Fujifilm X100F?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.